 “I lay tefillin every day and it gives me an inexpressible sense of connection and comfort.
 My new piece is very strongly influenced by that daily event.
 In the sculpture the figure is connected to the earth and to his past through these vast umbilical chords.
 These allow him to soar into the sky.”

-City of Sculpture provides residents and visitors with the opportunity to access public art in the streets and spaces around them and is possible by WCC working with private and public galleries to commission and donate public art pieces across Westminster.
-In fact, Rick and Nick Carter’s gallery RN @ 5A, located in the Marble Arch London BID area is currently lending one its pieces to City of Sculpture at Kensington Gardens.
+City of Sculpture gives residents and visitors the opportunity to access public art in the streets and spaces around them and is made possible by the council working with private and public galleries to commission and donate public art pieces across Westminster.

 - Jelly Baby Family by Mauro Perucchetti in 2010